MongoPipe/mongopipe-core/README.md

 ```
 **NOTE**:
+1. The pipeline with the provided id (e.g. `"matchingPizzas"`) needs to be created in the pipeline store before you run it.
-1. For **generic running** usages like the ones in the Intro section, meaning no need for pipeline stores(@Store annotated), you can use the
+2. For **generic running** usages like the ones in the Intro section, meaning no need for pipeline stores(@Store annotated), you can use the
    `Pipelines.getRunner().run` method.
 More here: [Generic creation and running](#dynamic-creation-and-running) <br>
    You only need the pipeline document to exist in the database collection (*pipeline_store*) or to be provided inline.
-2. The parameters actual values provided are expected to be in the same order as in the pipeline template.
+3. The parameters actual values provided are expected to be in the same order as in the pipeline template.
 For clearer identification
    annotate using `@Param` the method parameter and provide the template parameter name: <br>
    `List<Pizza> getMatchingPizzas(@Param("pizzaSize") String pizzaSize)`.
-3. As secondary functionality, it supports generation of a CRUD operation just from the method naming similar with Spring Data.
+4. As secondary functionality, it supports generation of a CRUD operation just from the method naming similar with Spring Data.
    See [CRUD stores](#crud-stores)

 ## 3. Create BSON pipeline